"180 Degrees Different”: Clif Bar’s Award-Winning, People-Friendly Bakeries

 “180 degrees different,” said Doug.
 H. “It’s truly a family.
 We make a product that is good for you.
 It’s sustainable and we do good work in the communities.
 It just doesn’t get any better.”

 Thor G.: “The compassion for people here is the big difference.
 Considering this is a manufacturing plant there are a lot of similarities with my other jobs, but Clif Bar always feels different, in a good way.”

 Vicki S.: "I have actually found a company where I can feel like a real person and not just a number on a clock card, a company where I want to achieve and do my best.”

-Kit Crawford, owner and co-CEO at Clif Bar, sums it up when she says, “We’re working to run a different kind of company: the kind of place we’d want to work, that makes the kind of food we’d like to eat, and that strives for a healthier, more sustainable world––the kind of world we’d like to pass on to our children.”
+Kit Crawford, owner and board member at Clif Bar, sums it up when she says, “We’re working to run a different kind of company: the kind of place we’d want to work, that makes the kind of food we’d like to eat, and that strives for a healthier, more sustainable world––the kind of world we’d like to pass on to our children.”

 * Eligibility requirements in the U.S.: you must have been employed for one year, continue to be employed on the plan entry date (January or July 1), and vest before becoming an ESOP owner.
 Eligibility requirements vary outside the U.S. (for benefit and retirement plans); please check specific job for more info.